sheerun/s3_file_field/README.md

 # S3 File Field

-Stand-alone file field for S3 Direct Upload working with Rails nested forms.
+jQuery File Upload extension for direct uploading to Amazon S3 using CORS

 Works as an extension of [jQuery File Upload](http://blueimp.github.io/jQuery-File-Upload/) JavaScript plugin and supports IE 7-10.